-Equation 8.54 specifies the probability of blocking for a system with random arrivals from an infinite source and arbitrary holding time distributions.
+Equation 7 specifies the probability of blocking for a system with random arrivals from an infinite source and arbitrary holding time distributions.
 The Erlang B formula gives the time congestion of the system and relates the probability of blocking to the offered traffic and the number of trunklines.

-Values from B(N, A) obtained from equation 8.54, have been plotted against theoffered traffic 'A' erlangs for different values of the number of N lines in Fig. 8.6.
+Values from B(N, A) obtained from equation 6, have been plotted against the offered traffic 'A' erlangs for different values of the number of N lines in the figure.

-In design problems, it is necessary to find the number of trunk lines needed for a given offered traffic and a specified grade of service.
-The offered load generated by a Poisson input process with a rate λ calls per hour may be defined s where λt = average number of increasing calls at fixed time internal h = average holding time
+In design problems, it is necessary to find the number of trunk lines needed for a given offered trafficand a specified grade of service.
+The offered load generated by a Poisson input process with a rate $\lambda$ calls per hour may be defined as where $\lambda t$ = average number of increasing calls at fixed time internal h = average holding time The average number of occupied or busy trunks is defined as the carried load

-$$A = \int{0}^{\infty} \lambda t \ dH(t) = \lambda h \qquad ...(8.55)$$
+$$A = \int_0^\infty \lambda t \ dH(t) = \lambda h \qquad \dots 8$$